-Congressional fiscal policy considerations involve the entire national economic condition which, in turn, depends on measurements and indicators derived from a broad range of Federal Government information sources.
-The variety and number of these multiple information sources, especially relating to national estimates and socioeconomic indicators, have posed comparability and reliability problems to the congressional users of such information.
+The need of the Congress for Federal fiscal policy information is not as complex in structure as the need for Federal program and project information.
+Congressional fiscal policy considerations, however, involve the entire national economic condition which, in turn, depends on measurements and indicators derived from a broad range of Federal Government information sources.
+The variety and number of these multiple information sources, especially as related to national estimates and socioeconomic indicators, have posed comparability and reliability problems to the congressional users of such information.

-As an example of congressional fiscal policy considerations requiring socioeconomic information, the staff of the Joint Committee on Internal Revenue Taxation developed revenue allocation formulas as part of proposed revenue-sharing legislation.
-The Committee staff would like to have been able to consider an allocation method based on cost-of-living differentials among various areas of the country.
+As an example of congressional fiscal policy considerations requiring socioeconomic information, the staff of the Joint Committee on Internal Revenue Taxation is developing revenue allocation formulas as part of proposed revenuesharing legislation.
+The Committee staff would like to consider an allocation method based on cost-of-living differentials among various areas of the country.
 The preferred cost-of-living information would cover the entire country and, to facilitate congressional decisionmaking, would contain individual indices for counties, cities, and local governmental units.
-The House Committee on Ways and Means believes that cost-of-living information would also be useful for all Federal programs which have some type of "equalization element."